Facebook launches new tool to help users memorialize loved ones

 More than 30 million people view memorialized profiles every month, the company says.

-Sandberg, who co-wrote a best-selling book, Option B, about her husband’s death and how to rebound from adversity, said she still relies on his Facebook profile to remember him and preserve tributes from after died.
+Sandberg, who co-wrote a best-selling book, Option B, about her husband’s death and how to rebound from adversity, said she still relies on his Facebook profile to remember him and preserve tributes to him.

 “In those early days, so many people tell you so many stories, and I was absolutely in a shock and in a fog, and I would never remember all the details of all those stories or even who said what at that period in time, but I asked people, ‘Write it down, put it on his Facebook page,’” she said.